SOUR MIX FOR COCKTAILS:

 WRITTEN BY: SCOTT VAN DORT

-Sour cocktails are a family of drinks and one of the oldest and most popular of all the drink families.
-And we’re pretty sure you’ve probably tried a few of them.
+Sour cocktails are one of the oldest and most popular cocktail families in the world and chances are you’ve already tried a few without knowing it.

-“The idea behind store-bought sour mixes is that they provide your drink with the ‘perfect balance’.
-So, if you add Rum, it’s a Daiquiri, or if you add Tequila, it’s a Margarita… but it’s not,” says Ricardo ‘Rico’ Dynan, Bartender and Absolut Global Brand Ambassador.
-“With store-bought sour mixes, you’re basically getting emulsifiers and e-numbers, or a powder that you add water to create a sour mix.
-But the truth is, they taste horrible,” he adds.
+As Ricardo ‘Rico’ Dynan, Bartender and Absolut Global Brand Ambassador, puts it: “With store-bought sour mixes, you’re basically getting emulsifiers and e-numbers, or a powder that you add water to create a sour mix.
+But the truth is, they taste horrible.”

-Sour mixes have evolved, especially during the 2010s, as Rico explains.
-“There was a bar in London that started to create drinks that didn’t require ice; they pre-made everything.
-Rather than making you a cocktail, they pre-batched everything and started experimenting with citric acids and malic acids.
+That said, sour mix has its place.
+As Rico explains: “There was a bar in London that started to create drinks that didn’t require ice – they pre-batched everything and started experimenting with citric acids and malic acids.
 Over time, other bars began to copy this and started making their own sour mix.”

 How to make Sour Mix